d2l-ai/d2l-en/chapter_linear-classification/generalization-classification.md

 \int\int \mathbf{1}(f(\mathbf{x}) \neq y) p(\mathbf{x}, y) \;d\mathbf{x} dy.$$

-While $\epsilon(f)$ is the quantity that we actually care about, we cannot observe it directly any more than we can directly observe the average height in a population.
+While $\epsilon(f)$ is the quantity that we actually care about, we cannot observe it directly, just as we cannot directly observe the average height in a large population without measuring every single person.
+We can only estimate this quantity based on samples.
-However, because our test set $\mathcal{D}$ is statistically representative of the underlying population, we can view $\epsilon_\mathcal{D}(f)$ as a statistical
+Because our test set $\mathcal{D}$ is statistically representative of the underlying population, we can view $\epsilon_\mathcal{D}(f)$ as a statistical